1962 Taurus Mountains Turkish Airlines F-27 crash: Victims and recovery

 There were three crew members and eight passengers on board the airplane.
-Two of the passengers were from the United States.
-The wreckage of the aircraft was at the bottom of an abyss.
-The recovery team initially had difficulties reaching the accident site due to strong winds and snow.
-Local villagers first reached the crash site on 10 March.

-After spending the night in a nearby village, a team of Turkish, American and British experts, with the help of local villagers, at 5 am on 11 March started to walk the last 5 mi remaining to reach the wreckage.
-They reached the aircraft six hours later.
-The bodies were torn in pieces and badly burned, making identification impossible.
+Two passengers were from the United States; they were employed by a construction company based in Mersin.
+The crash site was first located by a helicopter two days after the accident.
+A team of 15 British mountaineers and ten Turkish Air Force privates got close to the wreckage on 10 March, but were unable to reach it due to its location down in the abyss as well as the strong winds and snow present that day.
+After spending the night in Madenköy, the team set out again the following morning with the help of local villagers to walk the last 5 mi remaining to the wreckage.
+They reached the aircraft six hours later and found that the bodies were torn in pieces and badly burned, making identification impossible.
 Six bodies were taken out of the plane on 12 March, followed by three more on the next day.

 Reincarnation theory

 One of the passengers on the flight was Ahmet Delibalta, who was returning to Adana after searching for a female singer for his nightclub.
 Five days after the crash on 13 March, a boy named Erkan Kılıç was born in Adana.
 According to a book published by professor Ian Stevenson of the University of Virginia, Kılıç was afraid of seeing and hearing airplanes until the age of three.
 Stevenson claimed that soon after gaining ability to speak, Kılıç said that he was Delibalta, died in a plane crash and that he survived the initial impact, but later froze to death.
 He was able to correctly identify Delibalta's family members from photographs.
 Kılıç also identified Rengin Arda, the singer who was coming back to Adana with him and died in the accident.